spinnaker/spinnaker.io/content/en/community/_index.md

 <p class="lead mt-5">Users, contributors, and advocates solve together in the Spinnaker community.
 Explore our community pages to engage.
 </p>
 {{< /blocks/cover >}}
 {{< blocks/section color="dark" >}}
-{{% blocks/feature icon="fa-comment-smile" title="Get Help url="https://www.spinnaker.io/community/get-help" %}}
+{{% blocks/feature icon="fa-comment-smile" title="Get Help" url="http://www.spinnaker.io/community/get-help" %}}
 Joining a community group or channel to get answers when you have a question or hit a snag.
 {{% /blocks/feature %}}
-{{% blocks/feature icon="fab fa-hands-helping" title="Get Involved!" url="https://www.spinnaker.io/community/get-involved" %}}
+{{% blocks/feature icon="fab fa-hands-helping" title="Get Involved!" url="http://www.spinnaker.io/community/get-involved" %}}
 Contribute to our global community by writing code or documentation, creating content, and speaking at or attending events.
 {{% /blocks/feature %}}
-{{% blocks/feature icon="fab fa-megaphone" title="Stay Informed!" url="https://www.spinnaker.io/community/stay-informed" %}}
+{{% blocks/feature icon="fab fa-megaphone" title="Stay Informed!" url="http://www.spinnaker.io/community/stay-informed" %}}
 Hear about the latest Spinnaker releases and stats, and subscribe to our newsletter.
 {{% /blocks/feature %}}
 {{< /blocks/section >}}